awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-notebook-server-considerations.md

    1. When the certificate expires, generate a new certificate on the Amazon EC2 instance and trust it on your local computer\.

-   After you have trusted the certificate, to connect with HTTPS on port 443, open a web browser and type the URL for the notebook server\.
+   After you trust the certificate, to connect with HTTPS on port 443, open a web browser and enter the URL for the notebook server\.
 You can find this URL on the development notebook details page for your notebook server\.
-Type the contents of the **HTTPS URL** field; for example:
+Enter the contents of the **HTTPS URL** field; for example:

    ```
    https://public-dns-address-of-ec2-instance:443